wireapp/wire-server/src/understand/notes/port-ranges.rst

 Note on port ranges
 ===================

+Some parts of Wire (SFT, Restund) related to conference calling and Audio/Video, establish outgoing connections in a range of UDP ports.
+Which ports are used is determined by the kernel using ``/proc/sys/net/ipv4/ip_local_port_range``.

 The /proc/sys/net/ipv4/ip_local_port_range defines the local port range that is used by TCP and UDP traffic to choose the local port.

 You will see in the parameters of this file two numbers: The first number is the first local port allowed for TCP and UDP traffic on the server, the second is the last local port number.